-We therefore answer Zaslavsky's questions (1) and (2) subject to the condition that every component of a matroid on $E(G)$ be contained in a component of $G$.
+We therefore answer Zaslavsky's questions (1) and (2) subject to the condition that every component of a matroid on $E(G)$ be contained in a {connected} component of {some graph Whitney equivalent to} $G$.
 This condition turns out to yield a rich and interesting class.
-Indeed, we will see that the resulting class almost coincides with the class of quasi-graphic matroids; quasi-graphic matroids are almost (but not quite!) the only matroids intermediate for biased graphs subject to this condition.
+Indeed, we will see that the resulting class almost coincides with the class of quasi-graphic matroids; quasi-graphic matroids are the only {3-connected} matroids intermediate for biased graphs subject to this condition.

 Now let us return to the notion of a refinement of the partition $(\Bb,\Uu)$ of the set of cycles defining a biased graph.
 Let $G$ be a graph and let $(\Bb,\Ll,\Ff)$ be a partition of the cycles of $G$ into three sets.
 Call such a tripartition $(\Bb,\Ll,\Ff)$ \emph{proper} if $\Bb$ obeys the theta property and every cycle in $\Ll$ meets every cycle in $\Ff$.
 Let $\Tt$ be the set of all pairs $(G,(\Bb,\Ll,\Ff))$ consisting of a graph together with a proper tripartition of its cycles.
 We show that there is a map $\mathbf{T}$ from $\Tt$ to the set of matroids such that $\mathbf{T}$ respects restrictions, and for all pairs $(G,(\Bb,\Ll,\Ff))$ in $\Tt$